Consti Free by Mool Health: Best Ayurvedic Medicine for Constipation

 Ayurvedic Perspective on Constipation

-Ayurveda classifies constipation as a Vata-related problems.
+Ayurveda classifies constipation as a Vata-related problem.
 Vata dosha, associated with air and space, governs all movement in the body.
 When Vata becomes aggravated, it leads to dryness, roughness, and erratic function — all of which disrupt the natural rhythm of elimination.

 The downward-moving sub-dosha of Vata called Apana Vayu is responsible for bowel movements.
 When Apana Vayu is blocked or weakened, it causes sluggish or incomplete evacuation.